U.S. FERC approves construction of four LNG export projects in Texas

-(Reuters) - The U.S. Federal Energy Regulatory Commission (FERC) on Thursday approved the construction of four proposed liquefied natural gas (LNG) export facilities in Texas totaling about 6.2 billion cubic feet per day (bcfd) of capacity.
+(Reuters) - The U.S. Federal Energy Regulatory Commission (FERC) on Thursday approved the construction of four proposed liquefied natural gas (LNG) export facilities in Texas totalling about 6.5 billion cubic feet per day (bcfd) of capacity.

-The projects are NextDecade Corp’s (NEXT.O) 3.6-bcfd Rio Grande, Cheniere Energy Inc’s (LNG.A) 1.5-bcfd Corpus Christi Midscale, Exelon Corp’s (EXC.O) 0.8-bcfd Annova LNG Brownsville and Texas LNG’s 0.3-bcfd Brownsville.
+Three projects are in the Brownsville area - NextDecade Corp’s (NEXT.O) 3.6-bcfd Rio Grande, Exelon Corp’s (EXC.O) 0.8-bcfd Annova LNG Brownsville and Texas LNG’s 0.6-bcfd Brownsville.
+The fourth, Cheniere Energy Inc’s (LNG.A) 1.5-bcfd Corpus Christi Midscale, is in Corpus Christi.

 One billion cubic feet is enough gas to supply about 5 million U.S. homes for a day.